leshill/handlebars_assets/README.md

 Your file extensions tell the asset pipeline how to process the file.
 Use `.hbs` to compile the template with Handlebars.

-If your file is `templates/contacts/new.hbs`, the asset pipeline will generate Javascript code
+If your file is `templates/contacts/new.hbs`, the asset pipeline will generate JavaScript code

-1. Compile the Handlebars template to Javascript code
+1. Compile the Handlebars template to JavaScript code
 1. Add the template code to the `HandlebarsTemplates` global under the name `contacts/new`

-You can then invoke the resulting template in your application's Javascript
+You can then invoke the resulting template in your application's JavaScript

     HandlebarsTemplates['contacts/new'](context);

 ## The template namespace

-By default, the global Javascript object that holds the compiled templates is `HandlebarsTemplates`, but it can be easily renamed.
+By default, the global JavaScript object that holds the compiled templates is `HandlebarsTemplates`, but it can be easily renamed.
 Another common template namespace is `JST`.
 Just change the `template_namespace` configuration option when you initialize your application.